-2.3 Oral exams (final exams: bachelor and master exams, board exams)
+2.2.2 Oral exams (final exams: bachelor and master exams, board exams)

-• For oral final exams and board exams, the video-conferencing function of Microsoft Teams will be used.
+For oral final exams and board exams, the video-conferencing function of Microsoft Teams will be used.

-2.4 Exam mode, exam duration, points system, weighting of exam parts
+2.3 Exam mode, exam duration, points system, weighting of exam parts, and exam contents

-- Lecturers will communicate the grading and exam formats chosen to the students as soon as possible (at least two weeks prior to the exam). - If attendance requirements are not met, lecturers may, after consultation with the head of the respective subject areas, and after approval by the programme director, specify compensatory work which can deviate from the requirements of the exam regulations. - The changes made to exam modes, and the communication of these changes to the students must be documented in a transparent manner.
+- Lecturers will communicate the chosen grading and exam formats to the students at the beginning of the course or as soon as possible after switching from presence mode to online mode (at least two weeks prior to the exam), or which course contents serve as the basis of the exam.5 - If attendance requirements are not met, lecturers may, after consultation with the head of the respective subject areas, and after approval by the programme director, specify compensatory work which can deviate from the requirements of the exam regulations. - The changes made to exam modes, and the communication of these changes to the students must be documented in a transparent manner.